Hint: It's exactly who you would expect to be a smart investor.

 - The seller pressures or tries to rush you into a decision

-- The seller offers a “small favor” just for you if you invest
+- If the seller offers a “small favor” just for you if you invest

 - The seller promises “phantom riches” or huge, unrealistic returns

-- The seller boasts about third-party endorsements, including people you may know to lure you into investing.
+- If the seller boasts about third-party endorsements, including people you may know to lure you into investing.